Rate this page:

 Select your Atlassian product using the arrow keys and press the enter key.

 Enter the URL for your development site.
 For example, example.atlassian.net.
+View a list of your active sites at Atlassian administration.

 Iterate through your function’s development by invoking the function using the web trigger.

-Note that the parameter does not have a value for scheduled triggers, so you should avoid referencing it in your function.
+The parameter does not have a value for scheduled triggers, so you should avoid referencing it in your function.

 Get the web trigger URL by running: